People don’t often need much convincing to head to Barcelona, but in case you do…

 4. Take a walk

-The size of the city is perfect to discover on foot.
-Pretty much wherever you stroll, there’s a stunning vista waiting to be discovered.
+The size of Barcelona is perfect to discover on foot.
+Pretty much wherever you roam, there’s a stunning vista waiting to be discovered.
+Since those big group bike tours are essentially persona non grata, stretch your legs on a brisk stroll instead.